Overview

 If you already actively use Mailgun for transactional or marketing emails, you can integrate your account with Apollo to send higher volumes of emails.

-(Remember) Before you set up the Mailgun integration, you need to:
+Before you set up the Mailgun integration:

-To integrate your Mailgun account with Apollo:
+To integrate Mailgun with Apollo:

 Add Mailgun Webhooks for Your Domains